-We sell both green and brown timber, but what does that mean and which timber is best for your gardening project?
-Here's all you need to know on how we treat the wood that make up our products
+At AVS Fencing, we stock both green and brown timber - but what is the difference and which should you choose for your gardening project?
+Here's all you need to know on timber colours, treatments and availability.

-In comparison, brown timber is a darker colour of wood which has been stained on treatment.
-At AVS, brown timber can be either pressure-treated or dip-treated.
+Brown timber is a naturally darker colour of wood before treatment.
+At AVS, brown timber can be either pressure-treated or dip treated:

 Over time, the colour of fencing will change firstly to a golden brown and then a silvery grey.
 If you want to choose your own look, both green and brown timber can be painted or stained a different colour (this will also give it another layer of protection).
-If you're choosing to paint pressure-treated wood a different colour, do treat it first to seal it.
-And always read the treatment instructions carefully.
+If you're intending to paint pressure treated wood a different colour, we suggest you treat it first to seal it.
+Always read the treatment instructions carefully.

 How Do I Care For Dip Treated Timber?